elixir-europe/rdmkit/pages/your_domain/virology.md

 * The ['Data Provenance' page](https://rdmkit.elixir-europe.org/data_provenance) on RDMkit provides comprehensive guidance on capturing metadata, documenting data origins, and maintaining transparent records, ensuring data traceability and reproducibility.
 * Use standardized protocols for sample collection by identifying and reviewing existing guidelines from organizations such as WHO, CDC, and ISO standards to ensure alignment with best practices.
 * Implement metadata standards for data interoperability
-  * the ['Documentation and metadata' page](https://rdmkit.elixir-europe.org/metadata_management) on RDMkit offers practical recommendations and standards for accurately describing data, ensuring consistent interpretation, interoperability, and long-term usability.
+  * The ['Documentation and metadata' page](https://rdmkit.elixir-europe.org/metadata_management) on RDMkit offers practical recommendations and standards for accurately describing data, ensuring consistent interpretation, interoperability, and long-term usability.
   * Apply {% tool "mixs" %} and the complementary [MIUVIG (Minimum Information about Uncultivated Virus Genomes)](https://www.nature.com/articles/nbt.4306) for annotating viral sequence data with necessary metadata fields.
-  * Adapt Dublin Core Metadata Element Set for basic dataset descriptions such as title, creator, and date.
+  * Adapt generic dataset descriptions (e.g. DCAT, Dublin core, (bio)schema.org) for basic dataset descriptions.
   * Follow {% tool "biosamples" %} Metadata Schema from EBI for structured viral sample metadata.
 * Ensure metadata compliance with international repositories
-  * the ['Data Brokering' page](https://rdmkit.elixir-europe.org/data_brokering) on RDMkit describes strategies and tools for integrating, harmonizing, and translating data across diverse formats and sources.
+  * The ['Data Brokering' page](https://rdmkit.elixir-europe.org/data_brokering) on RDMkit describes strategies and tools for integrating, harmonizing, and translating data across diverse formats and sources.
   * Format metadata to meet the submission requirements of repositories like {% tool "gisaid" %} and {% tool "european-nucleotide-archive" %} to ensure smooth data deposition and retrieval.
   * Utilize validation tools and checklists to ensure completeness and accuracy before data submission.
 * FAIRsharing resources for metadata selection